JuanMoya/Chipathon2025_gf180/gf180_examples/inverter/xschem/README.md

 ### Inverter setups
-Below, are some of the different configurations and setups for waveform visualization in Xschem.
+The different configurations and setups for waveform visualisation in Xschem are shown below.

 ## inverter_tb_tran_none.sch
-This testbench runs a DC simulation for the inverter.The configuration used is the **Ngspice interactive** mode, as indicated in the image below.
+This testbench runs a DC simulation for the inverter.
+The **Ngspice interactive** mode is used for the configuration, as shown in the image below.

 <p align="center">
    <img src="./img/ngspice_interactive.png" width="600" />
 </p>

-Once, set the correct configuration, ngspice terminal opens, allowing the possibility to plot the output with the following instruction: **plot Vout**.
+Once the correct configuration has been set, the ngspice terminal opens, allowing you to plot the output using the following instruction: **plot Vout**.

 <p align="center">
    <img src="./img/ngspice_terminal.png" width="600" />
 </p>

-Finally, the image below presents the DC simulation results for Vout vs Vin.
+Finally, the image below shows the results of the DC simulation for Vout versus Vin.

 <p align="center">
    <img src="./img/DC_sim.png" width="600" />
 </p>

 ## inverter_tb_tran_xschem.sch
-This testbench runs a transient simulation for the same inverter.The configuration used is the same as below, **Ngspice interactive** mode.
+This testbench runs a transient simulation for the same inverter, using the same configuration as below in **Ngspice interactive** mode.
-To plot Vout and Vin in the same plot using the ngspice terminal, use the following command: **plot Vout Vin**.
+To plot Vout and Vin together using the Ngspice terminal, enter the following command: **plot Vout Vin**.

 <p align="center">
    <img src="./img/tran_sim.png" width="600" />
 </p>

- One nice trick to achieve a better visualization of the waveforms is to include an offset to each one of the plotted waveforms, as indicates the following command: **plot Vout+4 Vin**.
+One useful trick for achieving a better visualisation of the waveforms is to include an offset in one of the plotted waveforms.
+The following command illustrates this: **plot Vout+4 Vin**.

 <p align="center">
    <img src="./img/tran_sim_offset.png" width="600" />